Ezhidzee/ETU/README.md

 # ETU
-Practical work at ETU "LETI"
+Practical works on programming at ETU "LETI"